Johnson & Johnson vaccine deliveries plunge as company backs off previous April target

 Johnson & Johnson has an unknown volume of doses prepared and ready to distribute once the Emergent plant does win certification.

-``The company continues to work closely with the U.S. Food and Drug Administration toward'' manufacturing certification of Emergent’s Baltimore facility, Johnson & Johnson spokesman Jake Sargent said in an email Friday. ``The Company expects to deliver nearly 100 million single-shot doses of its coronavirus vaccine to the U.S. Government by the end of May.''
+“The company continues to work closely with the U.S. Food and Drug Administration toward” manufacturing certification at Emergent’s Baltimore facility, Johnson & Johnson spokesman Jake Sargent said in an email Friday.
+“The Company expects to deliver nearly 100 million single-shot doses of its coronavirus vaccine to the U.S. Government by the end of May.”